firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-20-cruise-control.md

 The Senior Ride app said the closest van was “out of service.”
 Pack of lies.
 On the map, Breanna’s van pulled out of the post office parking lot a mile away, and headed toward the highway.

 The app had a _Report Driver_ button.
-The next screen was a list of options, from “My driver was rude” to “My driver made me feel unsafe”, but nothing for “My driver blocked me because she didn’t want to answer personal questions while she was working.”
+The next screen was a list of options, from “My driver was rude” to “My driver made me feel unsafe,” but nothing for “My driver blocked me because she didn’t want to answer personal questions while she was working.”

 I pressed _Cancel_.
 I hadn't meant to piss Breanna off, but hell.
 It's what I do best.